 - have a working flashlight

 If you have a third-party Flashlight application, you might check it again to make sure it does not have a hidden malware element.
 Also, check the comment section in the Google Play Store like shown in the snapshot:

 As you can see there is only one true comment exposing the adware application, while the other comments are paid for, written by bots or affiliates of the developers of the malware of “Best Flashlight”.
 We at SensorsTechForum hope that this information has been helpful.
 Below you will find out how to completely remove such threats from your devices (including PC instructions in case you are running a Virtual OS or similar software).

 In order to remove this malware from your PC, it is strongly advised to follow the removal instructions given below.
 They are divided into computer and mobile removal instructions and can help you remove this malware either manually or automatically.
 For maximum effectiveness it is recommended to use the automatic approach and download an advanced anti-malware tool to scan for and fully remove all malicious objects of Android Flashlight malware from your PC or smartphone device.

 - Guide 1: How to Remove Android Flashlight malware from Windows.

-- Guide 2: Get rid of Android Flashlight malware from Mac OS X.
+- Guide 2: Get rid of Android Flashlight malware on Mac OS X.

-- Guide 3: Remove Android Flashlight malware from Google Chrome.
+- Guide 3: Remove Android Flashlight malware in Google Chrome.